 Alfalfa grows best on deep, well-drained, friable soils.
 Lands subject to frequent overflows or high water tables are unfavorable to alfalfa.
 The pH of the soil should be 6.5 to 7.5.
 Alfalfa is distributed throughout the United States and Canada.

-A seedbed must be smooth, firm, free of weeds and trash, and contain adequate moisture for germination and emergence.
+Alfalfa seed should be planted in seedbed that is smooth, firm, free of weeds and trash, and contain adequate moisture for germination and emergence.
 Land grading must be sufficient to ensure good surface drainage.
 Alfalfa should not be seeded as a first crop on newly leveled land where fill may settle and cause poor surface drainage.
-15-20 pounds of coated or non-coated inoculated seed per acre evenly drilled ¼” deep on adapted, properly prepared sites will produce adequate stands.
+Seed 15-20 pounds of coated or non-coated inoculated alfalfa seed per acre, evenly drilled ¼” deep on adapted, properly prepared sites to produce adequate stands.
 A combination drill and packer is desirable.
 Cultipacking soil before and after seeding is helpful to stand establishment.
 Seeding depth should be no greater than ¼” on finer textured soils and no greater than ½” on sandy soils.
 Spring seedings can be made 30 days before the average date of the last killing frost.
-Alfalfa can also be successfully seeded during the late summer.
+Alfalfa seed can also be successfully sowed for alfalfa establishment during the late summer.
 Allow time for adequate growth prior to the first killing frost.